 at least when tested with Roland's settings - gcc 5.4 on Haswell, -DGMX_SIMD=Reference -DGMX_SIMD_REF_FLOAT_WIDTH=16 -DGMX_SIMD_REF_DOUBLE_WIDTH=8 -DCMAKE_BUILD_TYPE=Debug.

 Unless people know other configurations in which this still fails, I'll close this in a day.

-#11 Updated by Aleksei Iupinov about 2 years ago
+#11 Updated by Aleksei Iupinov over 2 years ago